lemonboston/android-data-access-arch/README.md

 __Retrofit__ with __RxJava__ for handling the REST API calls.
 __EventBus__ to deliver the results and updates back to the presentation layer.
 Rx features to handle errors, chained or parallel calls, fallback to offline store, and more.
-The whole component is placed in a __Android Service__ which starts on-demand and stops after some idle time when there are no more ongoing tasks.

 ##### Why them? #####
 - __Retrofit__